getsentry/sentry-docs/src/collections/_documentation/workflow/notifications/index.md

 sidebar_order: 2
 ---

 Notifications in Sentry can be routed to many supported integrations, but by default are aimed at email.
-Notifications fall into two categories:
+Notifications fall into two categories: Alerts and Workflow.

 ## Alerts